knishe/diff-service/README.md

 ## Assumption

-1.Only provide comparison information for strings
+1. Only provides comparison information for strings

 ## Pre-requisite